ekrizhe/ITCS-3160-Project-Group-15/README.md

 <center><img src="https://github.com/ekrizhe/ITCS-3160-Project-Group-15/blob/main/img/rest_rating.png"></center><br>

 ## Advanced Queries
-Below is our advanced query for our which allows you to see the student id, the associated Major, and thie overall driver rating. <br>
+Below is our advanced query for our which allows you to see the student id, the associated Major, and thie overall driver rating.
-We thought this would be a good example of a query a college administrator would use.
+We thought this would be a good example of a query a college administrator would use.<br>
 <center><img src="https://github.com/ekrizhe/ITCS-3160-Project-Group-15/blob/main/img/AdvDriverQuery.png"></center><br>
 Below is our advanced query thatr will allow you to see the restaurant id, restaurant name, average food rating, and average price rating.
 <center><img src="https://github.com/ekrizhe/ITCS-3160-Project-Group-15/blob/main/img/storedprocedure.png"></center><br>